Stamneshella

-Stamneshella or Stamnes is a village in Vaksdal municipality, Vestland county, Norway.
+Stamneshella or Stamnes is a village in Vaksdal Municipality in Vestland county, Norway.
 It is located along the northern part of the Veafjorden, at the entrance to the Vikafjorden.

+There is a small bridge over the Vikafjorden on the eastern end of the village.
+It connects to a small residential area on the other side of the fjord that is surrounded by mountains and the fjord.
+About 1 km northwest of the village lies the Kallestadsundet Bridge, which connects the mainland to the island of Osterøy, across the Veafjorden.

 The village is an old church site, with records showing a church in this village dating back to the early 14th century.
 The present Stamnes Church was built in 1861.
 The village also has a shop, a daycare centre, and a preschool.
-There a small bridge over the Vikafjorden on the eastern end of the village.
-It connects to a small residential area on the other side of the fjord that is surrounded by mountains and the fjord.
-About 1 km northwest of the village lies the Kallestadsundet Bridge, which connects the mainland to the island of Osterøy, across the Veafjorden.